 Is your dog constantly itching and scratching?
 Have you noticed any redness, flaky skin, or scabs while brushing?
 If so, he or she could be suffering from a skin disease called atopic dermatitis.

-What Causes Atopic Dermatitis In Dogs?
+What Causes Atopic Dermatitis in Dogs?

 The skin works as an outer layer of protection against allergens.
 But when your dog experiences dermatitis, the skin breaks down.
 Excessive scratching and skin injuries can trigger more severe reactions.
 Sadly, the body’s natural immune response makes things even worse.

-Symptoms of Atopic Dermatitis In Dogs
+Symptoms of Atopic Dermatitis in Dogs

 Symptoms generally start between one and five years of age.
 In some cases, symptoms may start off mild and remain unnoticed.
 Remember: Dogs will not “grow out” out of allergies.
 The only way to stop the discomfort is through treatment.

-Here are a few of the most common signs your dog may be suffering from atopic dermatitis:
+Here are a few of the most common clinical signs your dog may be suffering from atopic dermatitis:

 - Constantly itching, scratching, biting

 - Skin appears red or inflamed